Jason Spezza: International play

 As a junior, Spezza represented Canada's national junior team three consecutive years.
 He made his debut at the 2000 World Junior Championships, becoming just the third 16-year-old to make the team in Team Canada history, after Wayne Gretzky and Eric Lindros (this feat was also accomplished the same year by defenceman Jay Bouwmeester and Sidney Crosby in 2004).
 Spezza contributed 2 assists in 7 games as Canada captured a bronze medal.
 He returned in 2001 for a second consecutive bronze medal, while improving to three goals and three assists.
 Spezza made it to the gold medal game with Canada in his third and final World Junior appearance in 2002, but lost to Russia to earn the silver.

 As a member of the Senators, Spezza was made a reserve for Canada at the 2006 Winter Olympics in Turin, but did not play.
 He would make his men's debut for Canada at the 2008 World Championships, being named to the team along with Senators linemate Dany Heatley.
-He earned a silver medal, losing to Russia in the gold medal game.
+He earned a silver medal, losing to Russia in the gold-medal game.
 With the Senators failing to make the NHL playoffs the following year, Spezza again represented Canada at the 2009 World Championships.
 He won another silver medal, losing to Russia in the gold medal game for the second consecutive year.
 Spezza, along with Finland's Niko Kapanen and fellow Canadian Steven Stamkos, finished the tournament tied for first in goals scored with seven.

 Despite his success with the national team in the two previous World Championships, as well as being named a reserve for the 2006 Olympic team, Spezza was left off Canada's initial summer camp roster in preparation for the 2010 Winter Olympics in Vancouver.
 However, after veteran Joe Sakic announced his retirement and Ryan Getzlaf declared that he required more time to recover from injury, Spezza was invited to fill in one of the vacant spots.

 As the 2012–13 NHL lockout continued, Spezza was named to Canada's roster for the 2012 Spengler Cup held in Davos, Switzerland.
-Spezza joined fellow NHL stars John Tavares, Tyler Seguin, Patrice Bergeron, Ryan Smyth and Matt Duchene in the Canadian line-up, helping Canada defeat host team HC Davos to capture its first Spengler Cup title since 2007.
+Spezza joined fellow NHL stars John Tavares, Tyler Seguin, Patrice Bergeron, Ryan Smyth, and Matt Duchene in the Canadian line-up, helping Canada defeat host team HC Davos to capture its first Spengler Cup title since 2007.

 At the 2015 World Championships, where Canada won the gold medal for the first time since 2007 with a perfect 10–0 record, Spezza was named best forward and a member of the all-star team; he was the tournament's leading scorer.

+Executive career

+For the 2022–23 Toronto Maple Leafs season, Spezza was hired as special assistant to the general manager, Kyle Dubas.
+Spezza resigned from his position with the Maple Leafs on May 19, 2023, following Leafs president Brendan Shanahan's decision to remove Dubas as general manager.

+Shortly afterward, Dubas was hired by the Pittsburgh Penguins as president of hockey operations.
+On June 14, 2023, Spezza joined that organization as an assistant general manager.